 There are too many variables to answer specifically.
 Kuhlman Electrical Services can provide a range based on the jobs our team deals with on a regular basis.
-Over the past four years, we have done knob and tube replacement jobs ranging from $1,800 all the way up to $50,000.
-Most homes fall somewhere in the middle, and largely depend on the size of the home and how much knob and tube wiring is left.
+Over the past number of years, we have completed knob and tube replacement jobs ranging from $1,800 all the way up to $50,000.
+Most homes fall somewhere in the middle and largely depend on the size of the home and how much knob and tube wiring is left.
 In the case of the $50,000 job, that particular home was 5,000+ square feet, and almost the entire home needed to be rewired.

 Option 1: Time and Material (Hourly)

 The electrician provides you an hourly price for two electricians and sells you on working time and material.
 This means you will pay for the time they spend on the job doing the work.
 The electrician will hopefully give you a sense of how many days or weeks it may take and a rough material cost.
 This is a perfectly reasonable way to do things.
 The downside is you may be constantly wondering if the electricians are purposely working slowly to prolong the job, taking longer breaks on your dime, etc. If you have used the electrician before and you trust them, going this route may not be a bad option.